areebamalik2926-netizen/PHYSICS-FORMULA-QUICK-SEARCH-TOOL/README.md

 Physics Formula Quick Search Tool
-A desktop application for searching physics formulas by keyword or topic, built with Python and Tkinter.
+About
 Students: Amina Fida | Areeba Adeel
 University: Pakistan Institute of Engineering and Applied Sciences (PIEAS)
 Department: Department of Physics and Applied Mathematics
+Course: AICT
-Course: AICT | Instructor: Sir Atif Raza
+Instructor: Sir Atif Raza
-Features
+Lab Assistant: Sir Mosa
+Submission Date: May 3, 2026
+Description
+A desktop application for searching physics formulas by keyword or topic Built using Python and the built-in Tkinter library Contains 30+ physics formulas across multiple topics Features
-🔍 Live search — results update instantly as you type 🗂️ Topic filters — browse by Mechanics, Energy, Waves, Electricity, Thermodynamics, Gravitation, and Circular Motion 🃏 Formula cards — each result displays the equation, variables, and topic with a color-coded sidebar 30+ physics formulas included
+🔍 Live search — results update instantly as you type 🗂️ Topic filters — Mechanics, Energy, Waves, Electricity, Thermodynamics, Gravitation, Circular Motion 🃏 Color-coded formula cards showing equation, variables, and topic Clear button to reset and show all formulas
 How to Run
-Make sure Python is installed
+Make sure Python is installed on your system
 No extra libraries needed — uses built-in tkinter
-Run the program: python physics_search.py
+Run the command: python physics_search.py
 How It Works
-Formulas are stored as a list of dictionaries with name, formula, topic, variables, and keywords.
-When you type in the search box, the app instantly filters matching formulas and renders them as styled cards.
+Formulas are stored as dictionaries with name, formula, topic, variables, and keywords Search box uses live event binding — no button press needed Matching formulas are displayed as styled cards with color-coded topic sidebars